-It resides so deeply and is so subtle that nobody can catch It or force It to do something!
+It resides so deeply and is so subtle that no one can catch It or force It to do something!

-I possess three treasures which I value: the first is benevolence, the second is frugality, and the third is that I am not ahead of others.
-I am benevolent, thus I can be brave.
+I possess three treasures that I value: the first is love for people, the second is frugality, and the third is that I do not dare to be ahead of others.
+I love people, thus I can be brave.
 I am frugal, thus I can be generous.
-I am not ahead of others, thus I can be a wise leader.
+I do not dare to be ahead of others, thus I can be a wise leader.

-The one who is brave without love, generous without frugality, who tries to be ahead of others and pushes others away, such a person suffers failure.
+All those who are brave without love, generous without frugality, or try to be ahead of others and push them away, suffer failure.

-On the contrary, the one who is full of love achieves victory and becomes unconquerable because Tao constantly guards such a person.
+On the contrary, those who are full of love achieve victory and become unconquerable because Tao constantly guards such people.

 68. A wise leader is never bellicose.
 A wise soldier never gets angry.
-The one who can win does not attack first.
-The one who can lead people does not humiliate them but puts oneself in a lower position.
+The one who knows how to win does not attack first.
+The one who knows how to lead people does not humiliate them but puts oneself in a lower position.